Want to get involved with The Francis Project?

-Want to get involved on campus?
+Looking for ways to get involved with organizations on campus?

 Georgetown has a wide range of student groups that address human dignity and life issues.
 Below are groups that The Francis Project has worked with in the last year – check them out and get involved!